-First started in 2014 and then briefly revisited at the end of 2017, Query was a product idea a few friends and I decided to pursue.
-Focused on the construction industry, we wanted to provide a software solution that changed how architects, structural engineers, inspectors and other industry professionals certified projects and used regulations.
+Query was a product aimed at the construction industry.
+Our goal was to provide a software solution that changed how architects, structural engineers, inspectors and other industry professionals certified projects and used regulations.

 While our product never ended up seeing a commercial release, we eventually decided to release what we had built for free.